Damiennsoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes owner to file hello
+script to play star wars